batch-dart/documents/resources/00_introduction.md

 - There are no hard-to-understand configuration files.
 - Supports conditional branching of jobs.
 - Extensive callback functions are provided at each step.
+- Supports skipping and retrying according to user defined conditions.

 ## 1.3.
 Background